C H U R C H R E F O R M S E R I E S

 But, in 70 AD, after waiting 40 years, God dropped the hammer on all those who did not repent.
 He dispatched the Roman Army to Jerusalem to wipe out all the Hebrews who had come up from all the country and the world to the feast of unleavened bread.

 Just like during Ancient Israel’s 40-year wilderness wandering, God was not about to lead the unbelieving Hebrews into the promised land of the New Covenant.
 They all had to die so He could start anew.
 Discover the Sequence of Events here.

 “Your sons shall be shepherds for forty years in the wilderness, and they will suffer for your unfaithfulness, until your corpses lie in the wilderness.”
 Exodus 14:33

-4. That misunderstanding about the Pope being Peter’s successor really took wings with a Bad Translation from Matthew 16:18.
+4. That misunderstanding about the Pope being Peter’s successor really took wings with a Bad Translation from the Greek in Matthew 16:18.